Why You Should Blur Your House on Google Street View?

 Launched in 2007, Google Street View is certainly a handy feature but this feature also eerily shows accurate images of your beautiful house.
-This offered window allows you to peak into your home, reveal what lucrative assets you have purchased – perhaps for your bedroom or it could be a potential bird feeder for stalkers.
+This offered window allows you to peak into your home and reveals what lucrative assets you have purchased – perhaps for your bedroom, or it could be a potential bird feeder for stalkers.

 Fortunately, we have something that can maintain your privacy.
-This controversial service, just like Google asks you to upload images per street, you can also ask Google to permanently blur your house from the map.
-This leaves a blur image of your house or building in its place after blurring it.
-The process is pretty easy.
+In this controversial service, just like Google asks you to upload images per street, you can also ask Google to permanently blur your house from the map.
+This leaves a blurred image of your house or building in its place after blurring it.
+The process is pretty straightforward.

 Minnesota suburban North Oaks case and other breaches

-A formal privacy complaint was filed to the ICO (Information Commissioner’s Office) in 2009, where Google failed to identify the captured people and faced serious repercussions due to this violation or failure.
+A formal privacy complaint was filed to the ICO (Information Commissioner’s Office) in 2009, where Google failed to identify the captured people and faced severe repercussions due to this violation or failure.

 Google Street: The needed privacy

 Google has never been an advocate for privacy.
 In 2010, Street View vehicles secretly collated information from unencrypted Wi-Fi networks.
-Just like you value your privacy we do too.
-Irrespective of these breaches and facts, Google blur requests is one of the best and easiest aspects where you can specifically request Google to blur your bedroom [pun-intended], apartment, and house.
+Just like you value your privacy, we do too.
+Irrespective of these breaches and facts, Google blur requests are one of the best and easiest aspects where you can specifically request Google to blur your bedroom, apartment, and house.

 The stalker or maybe this thought may have given you an adrenaline rush.
-We have to set boundaries by respecting and valuing our own privacy [as it is a fundamental right].
+We must set boundaries by respecting and valuing our privacy [as it is a fundamental right].
 Google will have a more beautiful view of your home if you don’t blur it out.

 How to blur the images on Google Street View?